BenjaminElifLarsen/Common/README.md

 Thus the base model is not coupled to a specific ORM.

 Regarding the Specification Pattern it should be noticed that I am using my binary flag for the validation.
 The binary flag class was designed to help add, compare, and transport binary flags and can thus handle both int32 and enums and contains overwriten operators.
-Under the Specification Pattern folder there are contrats for converting a binary flag into a collection of errors (strings) and validation.
+Under the Specification Pattern folder there are contrats for converting a binary flag into a collection of errors (strings) and for conducting validation.
 Do note that IErrorConversion contains abstract static methods, which is first coming with C Sharp 11 and IDEs, at least Visual Studio 2022, flags these as errors (VS 2022 can still compile them) when using the language preview.

-It shall be pointed out that I am currently learning and praticing Process Manager, Mememnto pattern, and Events, thus these contracts are not finalised and may change as I read and pratice them more.
+It shall be pointed out that I am currently learning and praticing Process Manager, Memento pattern, and Events, thus these contracts are not finalised and may change as I read and pratice them more.